KusumaKrish15/Comic-Database-Service/docs/tutorials/Add_a_new_comic.md

 ```
 2. This should return the details of the newly added "Green Lantern" comic book.

 You have successfully added a new comic book to your collection using cURL.
-This tutorial covers creating the JSON data, using cURL commands to make POST requests, and verifying the addition.